EuroPython/website/data/pages-content/finaid.md

 want to increase your chances of receiving a grant, it is recommended to apply early.**

-You can also apply for a grant to participate remotely when the separate application is open
+You can also apply for a grant to participate remotely when the separate application is open.

 **Note:** dates in the timeline follow the [Anywhere on Earth][AoE] convention.